mariaokounkova/BeyondGRAnalysis/README.md

 Waveforms/dCS_* with both the SXS format and LVC format waveforms.

+Note that all of the dependencies, such as romspline, can be installed with pip3

 ----------------------------------------------

 (4) If you want frames files, these are in each waveform directory as